Aircraft Carrier Tactics of World War II

-Due to increased anti-aircraft capability and the greater numbers of carriers available, a new method of forming carrier task groups was necessary.
+Due to increased anti-aircraft capability and the greater numbers of carriers available, new methods of forming carrier task groups was necessary.
 In the Fifth Fleet, there were now 15 carriers.
-It would have been impossible to control 15 carriers if each had its own protective screen, but this was now unnecessary.
-Therefore, task groups consisted of four carriers protected by three to five cruisers and twelve to fourteen destroyers.
+It would be impossible to control 15 carriers if each had its own protective screen, but this was now unnecessary.
+As early as 1939, the Navy found ways to mass as many as nine carriers in a single task group and coordinate attacks by twelve air groups.
+(Hone 103) So by 1944, task groups consisted of four carriers protected by three to five cruisers and twelve to fourteen destroyers.
 With this method, there were only four separate carrier groups, making the entire carrier force much easier to control while the effective anti-aircraft protection made them safe from enemy attack.
 It was more difficult to coordinate the air power from within a four carrier task force, which resulted in somewhat clumsy air operations, but the increased defensive power made this a worthy tradeoff.
 The Japanese had fewer carriers, lacked escorting ships, and had not significantly improved their anti-aircraft defense.
 Unlike the US fleet, the major Japanese warships were often kept separate from the carriers specifically for use in surface actions, so their anti-aircraft firepower wasn't available to protect the carriers.
-Therefore, the Japanese provided a screen of 12 less effective escorts to a group of two carriers.
+Therefore, the Japanese provided a screen of 12 much less effective escorts to a group of two carriers.
 (Macintyre 255-6)

 Cressman, Robert J., "Carrier Strike Through Mountain Passage."
 World War II Magazine.
 November 1986